Hey Kids (Start Here)

 The nights are long.
 Terrible and wonderful.

-She spends them with Newt in the mostly dark, showing him pictures she has taken.
+She spends them with Newt in the mostly dark, showing him pictures.
 There are already so many pictures, but he wants to see them all.
-He’s always wanted to see all the things she’s liked over the course of her life, interesting beetles, nail polish, Blue Planet, pictures she’s drawn, reports she wrote for different schools in different cities, music that she liked; but she’d had fewer things to talk about as the years progressed and he didn’t like to talk about how much and how badly she’d wanted to go to the Jaeger Academy and so they’d talked less and less until that was the only thing she’d wanted and so they hadn’t talked at all and he had been annoying and she had been angry and they had each almost died like that, but hadn’t.
+He’s always wanted to see all the things she’s liked: interesting beetles, nail polish, Blue Planet, drawings she’d made, reports she wrote for different schools in different cities, music she liked.
+She’d had fewer things to talk about as the years progressed because he didn’t like to talk about how much and how badly she’d wanted to go to the Jaeger Academy, and so they’d talked less and less until that was the only thing she’d wanted and they didn’t talk at all and he had been annoying and she had been angry and they had each almost died like that, but hadn’t.

 “This,” she says, her tablet held between them, “is Paris.
 Paris was my favorite.”

-“So predictable, Maks, come on,” Newt says.
-“At least lie to me.
-Didn’t you say that you went to Tierra del Fuego.
+“So boring, Maks, come on,” Newt says.
+“Lie to me.
+Didn’t you say you went to Tierra del Fuego?
 Pretend that was your favorite.”

 “That was Raleigh’s favorite.”

 “Stop trying to make him seem cool.
-I’m on to you, you know.”
+I’m on to you, y’know.”

 Every night she tries to stay awake until Dr. Gottlieb comes to get Newt.
-Some nights it is early, other nights it is late, and sometimes, Mako thinks, maybe Dr. Gottlieb never comes at all because one morning she wakes up on the couch and sees Newt staring out the window at the dark and distant Wall.
+Some nights it’s early, other nights it’s late, and sometimes, Mako thinks, maybe Dr. Gottlieb never comes at all because one morning she wakes up on the couch and sees Newt staring out the window at the dark and distant Wall.

-When she sits up, he glances at her and then back at the horizon.
+When she sits, he glances at her, then back at the horizon.

 “Kiddo,” he says.
 “I’m not dying.
 You can go sleep with Becket, you know?”